A Montessori preschool experience,

 "Never help a child with a task at which he feels he can succeed." -Maria Montessori.

-The Whole Child Approach: The primary goal of a Montessori program is to help the children reach their full potential in all areas of life.
+The Whole Child Approach: The primary goal of a Montessori program is to help children reach their full potential in all areas of life.
 Activities promote the development of social skills, emotional growth, physical coordination, and mental preparation.

 The Prepared Environment: In the self-directed classroom, the whole learning environment (classroom, materials, and social setting) must support the children.